The next application deadline is Jan 30, 2025

 Location

-Columbia Global Centers|Paris at Reid Hall is the home base of the program and where you will take all of your classes.
+Columbia Global Centers | Paris, located at Reid Hall, is the home base of the program and where you will take all of your classes.
 Reid Hall is a small group of buildings owned and administered by Columbia.
 It also serves as an educational center for other American universities and for scholars from around the world.
 For over a century, its long and distinguished past of intellectual, artistic, and cultural exchange has made it significant to the relationship between France and the United States.

 Located in the lively Montparnasse (sixth) district of Paris, near the Luxembourg Gardens and within walking distance of the Latin Quarter and several branches of the University of Paris, Reid Hall was constructed in the early 18th century, before the French Revolution.
 Modern additions have enlarged the facility, creating an interior courtyard and private garden.
 Reid Hall primarily houses administrative offices and classrooms and also has a small reference library, a reading room, lounges, a multimedia lab, and two large conference rooms.
 Students have access to WiFi in all common areas of Reid Hall.